lawrennd/old_talks/_posts/2009-7-23-latent-force-models-and-multiple-output-gaussian-processes.md

 ---
-:bibtex_key: Lawrence:lfm_slim09
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Latent Force Models and Multiple Output Gaussian Processes
+title: Latent Force Models and Multiple Output Gaussian Processes
-:venue: Statistics and Learning Interface Meeting, University of Manchester, U.K.
+venue: Statistics and Learning Interface Meeting, University of Manchester, U.K.
-:linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "lfm_slim09.pdf"'
+linkpdf: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "lfm_slim09.pdf"'
-:year: '2009'
+year: '2009'
-:month: jul
+month: '7'
-:day: '23'
+day: '23'
-:abstract: We are used to dealing with the situation where we have a latent variable.
+abstract: We are used to dealing with the situation where we have a latent variable.
   Often we assume this latent variable to be independently drawn from a distribution, e.g. probabilistic PCA or factor analysis.
 This simplification is often extended for temporal data where tractable Markovian independence assumptions are used (e.g.